 PAID ALTERNATIVES TO LEADPAGES

-There are tons of free alternatives to Leadpages, but you might want to take a look at some premium options too.
+There are tons of Leadpages free alternatives, but you might want to take a look at some premium options too.
 Here are two that I’ve seen mentioned by other bloggers…

 5 – Alternatives to Leadpages: Thrive Architect